joshmarieta/learning-git/README.md

 # learning-git

-this repo was used to learn use git
+this repo was used to learn  git